Optical Precision Lenses

 What Are Optical Lenses?

 These are devices people use to either focus light or disperse and diverge it.
-Some can manufacture lenses out of one single substrate or out of many different substrates to have a more complex effect.
+Some can manufacture products out of one single substrate or out of many different substrates to have a more complex effect.

-Lenses work due to the altering of a ray of speed when it passes through different materials.
+They work due to the altering of a ray of speed when it passes through different materials.
 As the lighting slows down or speeds up, the angle of travel for a single ray will change.
 Using this quality, a lens acts to redirect.

 The lens could diverge the light, reducing its focus.
 It could concentrate it, focusing it further, or it could perform several other tasks, especially when used in combination with other optics and optical coatings.